ovh/docs/pages/cloud/dedicated/configuring-the-vrack-between-the-public-cloud-and-a-dedicated-server/guide.en-ca.md

 If you decide to use a different VLAN ID:

+- The private network linked to the Public Cloud instance should be tagged with this ID.
 - In the network configuration file on the dedicated server, the private network interface should be tagged with this ID.
-- The private network linked to the Public Cloud instance should be tagged with this ID.

 > [!primary]
 >
 > Unlike dedicated servers, there is no need to tag a VLAN directly on a Public Cloud instance.
 >

-An example: If your instance private network is tagged with VLAN ID 2, the private network interface on your dedicated server should be tagged with this same ID.
-For more information see the following guide: [Create multiple VLANs in the vRack](https://docs.ovh.com/ca/en/dedicated/multiple-vlans/).
+An example: If your instance private network is tagged with VLAN ID 2, the private network interface on your dedicated server should be tagged with the same ID.
+For more information consult the following guide: [Create multiple VLANs in the vRack](https://docs.ovh.com/ca/en/dedicated/multiple-vlans/).

 ### Configure your network interfaces

 Next, configure the network interfaces on your new [Public Cloud instance](https://www.ovh.com/ca/en/public-cloud/instances/){.external} and [Dedicated Server](https://www.ovhcloud.com/en-ca/bare-metal/){.external} using this guide: [Configuring the vRack on your Dedicated Servers](../configuring-vrack-on-dedicated-servers/){.external}.
-Taking into account the VLAN ID.

 ## Go further